Cuban Black Beans and Rice is a simple, satisfying side dish packed with protein and bursting with Latin flavors like garlic, oregano, and cumin.

 - 1 red bell pepper (seeded and diced)

 - 1 teaspoon pepper

-To cook beans, place in a large pot and add enough water to cover the beans by two inches.
-Carefully smash whole garlic cloves with the back of a knife and add to the pot of beans alone with 2 of the bay leaves.
+- To cook beans, place in a large pot and add enough water to cover the beans by two inches.
+Carefully smash whole garlic cloves with the back of a knife and add to the pot of beans along with 2 of the bay leaves.

-Bring pot to a boil then reduce heat to low and simmer until tender (90 minutes or up to two hours.)
+- Bring the pot to a boil then reduce heat to low and simmer until tender (90 minutes or up to two hours.)
 Set aside once cooked.

 - Next, in a large Dutch oven, heat olive oil over medium-high heat and sauté onions, peppers, and garlic.
 Add spices (salt through cayenne) and continue stirring until vegetables have softened, 4-6 minutes.